Elizabeth O’Donnell Gandolfo

 B.A.,Saint Joseph’s University; M.T.S., University of Notre Dame; Ph.D., Emory University

-Gandolfo’s research interests include feminist and Latin American liberation theologies, Catholic theology, and systematic theology.
+Gandolfo’s teaching and research interests include the following themes in feminist and Latin American liberation theologies: the place of motherhood in theology and spirituality; the theological and political significance of remembering suffering; and the ministry, martyrdom, and sainthood of Archbishop Oscar Romero.
 Her first book, The Power and Vulnerability of Love: A Theological Anthropology (Fortress, 2015), draws on women’s experiences of maternity and natality to construct a theology of suffering and redemption that is anchored in the reality of human vulnerability.
-She is currently involved with several projects, including a co-edited volume on motherhood as spiritual practice and source for theology, and a book on the practical and theological lessons that North American Christians might learn from the ecclesial base communities of El Salvador.
+She is currently co-editing a book on motherhood as spiritual practice and source for theology, and is also involved in promoting a project that lifts up the historical memory of women in ecclesial base communities of El Salvador.

 - Latin American Liberation Theology